mainaroseline/H1N1-Vaccination-Rate-Analysis/README.md

 ### Distribution of vaccinated by Gender
 ![Distribution of vaccinated by Gender](https://user-images.githubusercontent.com/100761559/182145087-b754af37-f9bf-4b1f-b1f7-6b6bb7fdb90e.png)

+### Which Age Group is most likely to get vaccinated
 ![Age Group](https://user-images.githubusercontent.com/100761559/182145111-8e7351d5-2932-461e-a03f-5fcd61800b47.png)

-Impact of a Doctor's Recommendation when Determining Whether to get Vaccinated
+### Impact of a Doctor's Recommendation when Determining Whether to get Vaccinated
 ![Impact of a doctors recommendation when deciding to get vaccinated](https://user-images.githubusercontent.com/100761559/182145155-4e4a1434-688f-4670-8111-c3e88a27a63d.png)